for formal details.

 class.
 For the second presentation you will deliver your own material, but will work closely with a classmate during

-Tuesday meetings are in David Hume Tower room 11.01 and Friday meetings are in Appleton Tower room 2.07.
+Tuesday meetings are in room 4.1, Lister Learning and Teaching Centre, Roxburgh Street, and Friday meetings are in room G.01, 50 George Square.

 (see Campus Map